drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-network-config.md

 * Your usual LAN network (with DHCP service and internet connectivity) connected on eth0
 * A dedicated WALT network (with dedicated network switches) connected on eth1

-This can be configured as follows:
+This can be configured as follows.
+We let Debian manage our `eth0` interface the usual way again:
 ```
 $ cat /etc/network/interfaces
 auto eth0
 iface eth0 inet dhcp

-auto walt-net
-iface walt-net inet manual
-    up walt-net-config up
-    down walt-net-config down

 $
 ```

-This means:
-* we will let Debian manage our `eth0` interface the usual way
-* we declare another interface called `walt-net`, and specify that this interface can be set `up` (resp. `down`) by running `walt-net-config up` (resp. `walt-net-config down`)

-As you might guess, command `walt-net-config` will configure interface `walt-net` according to the content of file `/etc/walt/server.conf`.

-The content of this file could be:
+And we configure walt network using:
 ```
 $ cat /etc/walt/server.conf
-{
-    # network configuration
-    # ---------------------
-    "network": {
+network:
     # platform network
-        "walt-net": {
-            "raw-device": "eth1",
-            "ip": "192.168.183.1/24"
-        }
-    }
-}
+    walt-net:
+        raw-device: eth1
+        ip: 192.168.183.1/24
 $
 ```

-This means that:
-* our WALT network will be connected to physical interface `eth1`
+This time, our WALT network is connected to physical interface `eth1`.
-* the WALT server will have its eth1 interface configured with IP address `192.168.183.1`
-* the DHCP service of our WALT server will deliver IP addresses in the range `192.168.183.1/24` (to nodes and switches).
+Compared to the previous scenario, the DHCP service of our WALT server will now deliver IP addresses not only to virtual nodes but also to physical devices (nodes and switches).

-Notes:
-* It is mandatory to declare `walt-net` in `/etc/walt/server.conf` as we did, because this configuration file is read by other walt software services too, and they will need to find the configuration of this network.
-* Since this plaform network is dedicated to WALT, the range of IP addresses you select is not really important.
+Note: since this plaform network is dedicated to WALT, the range of private IP addresses you select is not really important.
 Just set it large enough to support platform growth.
 Each device connected to this network will get a permanent IP address lease, thus a "/24" network is perfectly fine for a reduced setup (for instance a demo), not for a platform in a large building.